GrailPay/api-reference-app/readme.md

 * payer_business_uuid: The uuid of the source business.
 * payee_business_uuid: The uuid of the destination business.
 * amount: The amount of the transaction in cents.

+Using the uuids of the businesses created in the business:create command, create a transaction between the two businesses.

 ### transaction:create_mid